dnlcrl/PyScholarGraph/README.md

 - [colour](https://pypi.python.org/pypi/colour)
 - [numpy](https://pypi.python.org/pypi/numpy)

+# Generate From Example Data

-For now you can move in the "example" folder and run python ../src/graph.py
+move in the "example" folder and run python ../src/graph.py

+P.S.

 Note that there is a lot of redundancy in the example data.